 Fatigue of the mechanism connected with visual sensations can be demonstrated by looking fixedly at a bright object for a short time and then transferring the gaze to a white surface, when a dark spot or negative after-image will be seen, corresponding with the position on the retina of the image of the bright object.
 Owing to the fatigue of the part of the apparatus already stimulated, the white paper does not excite the same sensation in it as in the remainder of the retina.
-It may be supposed that the white-black substance undergoes active katabolic change as the result of the excessive stimulus, and that this is succeeded by anabolism when the intensity of the stimulus is reduced.
+It may be supposed that the white black substance undergoes active katabolic change as the result of the excessive stimulus, and that this is succeeded by anabolism when the intensity of the stimulus is reduced.

-The effect of simultaneous contrast may be shown by placing a disc, or cross, of grey paper on a coloured sheet, and covering the whole with tissue paper.
-The grey will appear green on a red background, red on a green, blue on a yellow, and yellow on a blue, the grey patch in each case assuming the colour complementary to that of the background.
-This phenomenon is supposed by Hering to be due to dissimilation of any one of the three photo-chemical substances in part of the retina, this being accompanied by assimilatory changes in the same substance in the adjacent parts of the retina (or the converse), a process known as "retinal induction."
+The effect of simultaneous contrast may be shown by placing a disc, or cross, of grey paper on a coloured sheet, and covering the whole with tissue-paper.
+The grey will appear green on a red background, red on a green, blue on a yellow, and yellow on a blue, the grey patch in each case assuming the colour antagonistic to that of the background.
+This phenomenon is explained by Hering as being due to retinal induction, that is, when one of the three photo-chemical substances undergoes dissimilation or assimilation in one part of the retina, this is accompanied by the converse change in the same substance in the adjacent part of the retina.

 Successive contrast is seen if one gazes at a coloured disc for half a minute or a minute, and then transfers the gaze to a white sheet.
-The complementary colour will be seen on the sheet: it is green if the original disc be red, blue if it be yellow, and so on, and it constitutes one form of negative after-image.
+The antagonistic colour will be seen on the sheet: it is green if the original disc be red, blue if it be yellow, and so on, and it constitutes one form of negative after-image.
 On Hering's theory the after-image is due to anabolic changes following katabolic, or vice versa.
 On Young's theory both simultaneous and successive contrast are ascribed to changes in the cortex of the cerebral hemisphere.